Jaymon/Feedo/README.md

 ## What is Feedo?

-You can use it to map random data to feed standardized feed types that you could then use to generate different feed types.
+You can use it to map random data to a standardized generic feed item that you could then use to generate different feed types like RSS or iCal.

 ### How do I use it?